 The harsh 2 PM sunlight did not stop me from clicking my shutter and continued walking for some beautiful seascapes.

 Above is a type of greenery that is not appealing.
-These are algae growing because they have plenty of nutrient sources.
+These are algae growing because they have plenty of sunlight.
+Algae can also grow rapidly when there is enough sources of nutrients.
 And where do they get these nutrients from?
 A potential source is the untreated domestic wastewater that may be draining directly into the sea.
 If this is really the case, dischargers must be aware that if the waters do not stay as pristine, then the tourism business might eventually go off as well.

 Our first full day in Gigantes Islands isn’t over yet.
 The rest of this day we spent by doing Take Two of where we’ve already been yesterday and this morning, except the Bakwitan Cave.
-For a different view of the Langub Sandbar, this time, we climbed the limestone rocks.
+For a different view of the Langub Sandbar, we climbed the limestone rocks this time.
 We then shortly took a dip near the sandbar coast.

 Since it’s on low tide and having soaked ourselves in seawater, the timing is perfect to revisit the spring water of Tuburan.
 The small catchment pool had been submerged in seawater earlier this morning.
 Our guides knew so well that we’ll be needing a tabo (dipper) to scoop water out from the small impoundment and quickly handed us an improvised tabo from a 1.5 L softdrink plastic bottle.